 Before each mission, CyberStorm situates you at the Unitech HERC Base, where you manage your troop.
 Your HERC machines need constant repairs, as well as upgrades and exchanges for any payload they carry to better suit the next battle.
 The level of micromanagement is extreme, but excitingly so.
 Parts can be individually tweaked, exchanged for slightly altered models with different energy efficiency, or wholesale replaced with new weapons or defensive gear.
 So many possibilities exist for mixing and matching mech types (add a scout?
 Swap in a heavy?), then further rebalancing their equipment.
 Think of it like calling formations for a sports team… if the players fired ballistics missiles and were named “Juggernaut.”

-Combat is an absolute joy thanks to this depth.
+Combat is constantly exciting thanks to this depth.
 Each HERC unit has a finite power supply that limits its actions and weapon uses per turn, forcing you to choose between defensive, evasive, and offensive actions.
 Almost immediately, squad tactics reveal themselves in these systems, like readjusting the shield strength of a more powerful ranged unit or moving armored but weak scouts ahead to draw fire.
 Enemy Cybrids worry about these complexities just as you do, and each side needs to refocus continually, shifting from cannons to shield-disabling lasers or close-range combat to distant missile barrages.

 Unitech will dispatch you on a handful of different mission types, such as reconnaissance, defense, and general warfare.
 One mission might intentionally drop you into a hot zone filled with enemies, while another asks you to locate a distant Cybrid base.
 This offers decent variety, especially given the random setups and atmospheric conditions of planets you might visit.
 One memorable mission type requires you to bring back ore deposits while defending against waves of enemies; you get credits for any ore recovered.
 Ingeniously, though, the ore retrieval tools take up a space in each HERC’s inventory, forcing you to balance between armaments and mission-critical supplies.
 Similar ore opportunities exist on other missions, tempting you to gain extra money while risking your offensive capabilities.
 This is a clever touch, especially early in the campaign when a smaller army with greater financial need has to put more on the line.